bamler-lab/constriction/README.md

 We currently provide implementations of the following entropy coding algorithms:

-- **Asymmetric Numeral Systems (ANS):** a fast modern entropy coder with near-optimal compression effectiveness that supports advanced use cases like bits-back coding;
+- **Asymmetric Numeral Systems (ANS):** a fast modern entropy coder with near-optimal compression effectiveness that supports advanced use cases like bits-back coding.
 - **Range Coding:** a computationally efficient variant of Arithmetic Coding, that has essentially the same compression effectiveness as ANS Coding but operates as a queue ("first in first out"), which makes it preferable for autoregressive models.